Arina-W/Detecting-Lane-Boundaries/README.md

 # Project overview

 In this project, I wrote a software pipeline that identifies lane boundaries in a specific video taken from a front facing camera mounted on a vehicle.
 Frames from the video were taken and used to extract enough information while creating this pipeline.
 All details in this pipeline can be seen in [this depository](https://github.com/Arina-W/Detecting-Lane-Boundaries).
+The entire code of this pipeline can be found in this [Jupyter Notebook](http://localhost:8889/notebooks/PycharmProjects/P2/CarND-Advanced-Lane-Lines-master/AdvancedLaneFinding.ipynb)

 ## Directories Structure: